Independent Proximal Policy Optimization (IPPO)¶

 loop (int, optional) – Number of testing loops/episodes to complete.
 The returned score is the mean.
 Defaults to 3

-sum_scores (book, optional) – Boolean flag to indicate whether to sum sub-agent scores, defaults to True
+sum_scores (bool, optional) – Boolean flag to indicate whether to sum sub-agent scores, defaults to True

 - Returns: